OlivierLD/raspberry-coffee/Bluetooth/src/main/arduino/README.md

 - Drag a "Arduino Uno R3" on the empty center pane
 - Click the "Code" button in the toolbar (on the right)

-...And you're good to go!
+...
+And you're good to go!
 You even have a cool [Blockly](https://developers.google.com/blockly) option.

+Look at [that one](https://www.tinkercad.com/things/7RGhSjmQfOj-morse-generator), the online version of the Morse code generator.

 ---